sebpalluel/web3-monorepo/README.md

 The user can sign in with a web3 wallet (Metamask, WalletConnect, etc) and the SIWE adapter will handle the request with Hasura.

 You can offer login with OAuth2 providers from Google and Github by providing the corresponding env variables for users that want to connect with a web2 provider.
 As a fallback, it's also possible to connect with an email and password.

-Additionally, this project offer a way to authenticate through a [DID](https://www.w3.org/TR/did-core/) thanks to the [Walt.id IDP Kit](https://walt.id/idp-kit).

 You can find the different providers used by next-auth in `libs/client/next-auth/options`

 Hasura is used as an adapter to next-auth in order to persist in a database the user's provided information such as their `id`.
 The adapter is located in `libs/client/hasura/adapter`.